 Posted by Emil von Maltitz at 9:09 AM

 Saturday, November 16, 2013

 We're here, so why not?
 Etosha Game Reserve in the north of Namibia is one of world's most famous natural reserves.
-Its enormous pan and surrounding arid lands are home to thousands of animals and some of the most startling photographic opportunities to to be had.
-Although we are in Namibia to recce for next year's landscape workshop, it seemed silly not to also take a look at Etosha.
-So, although the reserve won't be included in the 2014 workshop, it is an option for photographers to continue to after the workshop (which can be organized through Tailor Made Safaris as an addition to the workshop).
+Its enormous pan and surrounding arid lands are home to thousands of animals and some of the most startling photographic opportunities to be had.
+Although we are in Namibia to recce for next year's landscape workshop, it seemed silly not to take a look at Etosha.
+So, although the reserve won't be included in the 2014 workshop, it is an option for photographers to continue to after the workshop (which can be organised through Tailor Made Safaris as an addition to the workshop).

 Posted by Emil von Maltitz at 5:20 PM